dirtsimple/php-server/README.md

 This image generates and uses the following configuration files in `/etc/nginx`, any or all of which can be replaced using template files under your code's `conf-tpl/etc/nginx` subdirectory:

+* `app.conf` -- the main app configuration for running PHP and serving files under `WEBROOT`.
+In general, if you need to change your nginx configuration, this is the first place to look.
+Its contents are included *inside* of the `server {}` blocks for both the http and https servers, so they can both be configured from one file.
 * `nginx.conf` -- the main server configuration, with an `http` block that includes any server configs listed in the `sites-enabled/` subdirectory
 * `sites-available/default.conf` -- the default `server` block for the HTTP protocol; includes `app.conf` to specify locations and server-level settings other than the listening port/protocol.
 (This file is symlinked from `sites-enabled` by default.)
 * `sites-available/default-ssl.conf` -- the default `server` block for the HTTPS protocol; includes `app.conf` to specify locations and server-level settings other than the listening port/protocol/certs.
 (This file is symlinked into `sites-enabled` if and only if a private key is available in `/etc/letsencrypt/live/$DOMAIN`.)
-* `app.conf` -- the main app configuration for running PHP and serving files under `WEBROOT`
 * `cloudflare` -- the settings needed for correct IP detection/logging when serving via cloudflare; this file is automatically included by `nginx.conf` if `REAL_IP_CLOUDFLARE`is set to `1`.

 #### Environment